ehharding/legis-link/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have run `pnpm build` to check if the website builds without errors.
 - [ ] I have run `pnpm format` to ensure the code follows the style guide.
 - [ ] I have run `pnpm test` to check if all tests are passing.
-- [ ] I've covered new added functionality with unit tests if necessary.
+- [ ] I've covered added functionality with unit tests if necessary.